egolden91/DIJKSTRA_PRM/README.md

 # DIJKSTRA_PRM
+PRM, probabilistic road map method implementation, on a given map with obsticals.
+For shortest path generation a Dijkstra algorithm was writen, the code is tested on different numbers of nodes for PRM construction.

-Implementation of the PRM method on a given map with obstacles, and the shortest path to the designated target using Dijkstra algorithm by Eli Goldenshluger & Nitzan Makmal
+by Eli Goldenshluger & Nitzan Makmal